Pathmos is a neighborhood designed by the architect W.K de Wijs commisioned by housing association ‘De Volkswoning’.

 Pathos was build between 1914 and 1928 in Enschede for the workers of the textile factory of Jan Herman van Heek.
-De plans for the neighborhood were designed by the architect W.K de Wijs and the director of municipal works A.H. op ten Noort.
-The commisioner was the housing association ‘De Volkswoning’.
+The plans for the neighbourhood were designed by the architect W.K de Wijs and the director of municipal works A.H. op ten Noort.
+The commissioner was the housing association ‘De Volkswoning’.

-An extention to the neighborhood was made in 1927 with 226 houses, named the 'Drentse buurt'.
+An extension to the neighbourhood was made in 1927 with 226 houses, named the 'Drentse buurt'.
 These houses were meant for the workers from the peat colonies.
 This part of the district is cheaper and more sober in its design.
 It's the reason why this part of Pathmos has been demolished recently.

 Nowadays Pathmos comprehends 1386 houses.

 Architecture / Urban planning